 Remember, the goal is to create a comforting little elephant that will hold up to a lot of love.

-Is this beginner friendly?
+Is this crochet elephant lovey free pattern beginner friendly?

-Can I change yarn?
+Can I change the yarn?

-Is it safe for babies?
+Is a crochet elephant lovey safe for babies?

-How do I clean it?
+How do I clean a crochet elephant lovey?

 When you click on links to various merchants on this site and make a purchase, this may result in this site earning a commission.
 This does not affect the price you pay.